This article has links to products and services we love, which we may make commission from.

 The tour isn’t just about the belly though, expect to wander the streets around prominent sociopolitical spots such as University Square and Strada Batistei.

-What makes this tour a little different from others is that it leaves the centre boundaries for lesser-known neighbourhoods such as the Armenian quarter and the old Jewish quarter.
+This tour is a little different from others because it leaves the centre boundaries for lesser-known neighbourhoods such as the Armenian quarter and the old Jewish quarter.

 The next stop takes you back to Communist Bucharest (Mosilor Stree) to visit Obor Market.
 Food includes